 The new CAT cordless power tools don’t look to be entry-level, as they sport more premium features and specs.
 The brushless reciprocating saw, for example, has an oscillating mode, rafter hook, and pivot foot plate adjustment.
 The CAT cordless circular saw has a magnesium shoe and aluminum blade guard.

-I’m now getting the feeling that the new CAT power tools might be aimed at valued-minded pros, and perhaps DIYers with greater demands and higher budgets.
+I’m now getting the feeling that the new CAT power tools might be aimed at valued-minded pros, and perhaps DIYers with greater demands and higher budgets, but some of these tools do look to be very serious offerings.

 At first glance, there was definitely an oh, more licensed CAT products feel to this, with the CAT and Caterpillar brand seemingly slapped onto a limited selection of tools.
 But with a deeper look, that isn’t the case at all.